-- acquire a sophisticated and in-depth understanding of the importance of archaeological discoveries in Italy through the ages;
+- Appraise and explain the importance of archaeological discoveries in Italy through the ages;

-- develop critical reasoning, formal visual analysis, and comprehension of archaeological experience;
+- Construct critical reasoning, formal visual analysis and comprehension of archaeological experience;

-- gain knowledge of the principal elements of ancient culture and tradition; and
+- Illustrate and interpret the principal elements of ancient classical culture and tradition; and

-- acquire familiarity with and be able to analyze different kinds of archaeological remains.
+- Classify and compare different kinds of archaeological remains.

 - Mandatory course readers